Musée du Pays de Hanau

 Musée du Pays de Hanau is a museum in Bouxwiller in the Bas-Rhin department of France.

 The Museum

 The museum was created in 1933 under the leadership of Thieling Gauthier, professor at the College of Bouxwiller.
 He was supported by the mayor at the time, Charles Gall.
-The same year, for the functioning and financing of this institution was created the Association des Amis du Musée (Friends of the Museum) which is chaired in 2010 by Danielle Buchi (Bouxwiller mayor since 1995).
+The same year, the Association des Amis du Musée (Friends of the Museum) was created to support the museum.
+It is currently (2023) chaired by Alain Janus.